Free stock market games for students and kids, stock market board games, and high school investment competitions to teach your child how to invest.

 Another option is to simulate the stock market for them in short bursts through stock market board games.

-Investment games for kids and investment games for students include:
+Investment board games for kids and investment games for students include:

 Age Range: 13+ years